int128/docker-manifest-create-action/README.md

 docker buildx imagetools inspect owner/repo:tag
 ```

-If docker buildx is not available, it runs the following commands:
+If using Docker, it runs the following commands:

 ```sh
 # create a manifest of multi-architecture image